jkurle/ivgets/cran-comments.md

 # CRAN comments for: ivgets

-## Resubmission, 6 July 2022
+## Second Resubmission, 6 July 2022

+* The title should contain "2SLS" and not "2sls" because this is a standard abbreviation in the econometrics and statistics literature.
+"2SLS" stands for "Two-Stage Least Squares".
+See also, for example, https://www.stata.com/manuals/rivregress.pdf

-No published reference about the methods in this package is available, I will add it in the future when it is available.
+* There is no published reference about the methods that are implemented in this package since this is part of my ongoing PhD research.
+I agreed with the CRAN maintainer Victoria Wimmer that I will add a reference to the DESCRIPTION once such a reference is available.

 ## Original Submission